 Welcome to the Faculty of Radiologists

 The Faculty of Radiologists, Royal College of Surgeons in Ireland, is the Professional and Academic Body for Radiologists in Ireland.
 It offers specialist training and post graduate examinations in Radiology.
 The Faculty’s objectives are to advance the science, art and practice of Radiology and its allied sciences and to promote education, study and research in Radiology.
 The Faculty is made up of Fellows and Members, the President and Vice-President being ex-officio members.
-The current Dean of the Faculty is Dr Niall Sheehy.
+The current Dean of the Faculty is Dr Peter Kavanagh.

 About The Faculty of Radiologists